kognetiks/kognetiks-chatbot/readme.txt

 1. Inital Chatbot ChatGPT display
 2. Ask Chatbot ChatGPT any question
-3. Get a resposne from ChatbotChatGPT
+3. Get a response from ChatbotChatGPT
+4. Settings and Options

 == Changelog ==

 = 1.1.0 =
-* If closed stay closed or if open stay open when navigating across pages.
+* If bot is  closed stay closed or if open stay open when navigating between pages.
 * Ensure the Dashicons font is properly enqueued.
-* Added options to change Bot Name, Start Open/CLosed, and personalize Initial and Subsequent Greetings
+* Added options to change Bot Name, start with the bot Open or CLosed, and option to personalize Initial and Subsequent Greetings by the bot.

 = 1.0.0 =
 * Initial release.